tvlearn/ecml2022/experiments/bars/README.md

 # Bars Test

-Code for standard and correlated bars tests.
+Standard and correlated bars tests.

 ## Requirements
-To run this example, make sure to have completed the installation instructions [described here](../../README.md) and to have the `tvo` environment activated.
+To run the experiment, make sure to have completed the installation instructions [described here](../../README.md) and to have the `tvo` environment activated.

 ```bash
 conda activate tvo